pippinbarr/cart253-2019/modules/tools-tools-of-the-trade/tools-tools-of-the-trade.md

 - We want to open the template project in Atom, so
   - In Atom go to `File > Open...` and select the __folder__ called `template-p5-project` wherever you put it and choose `Open` (you want to select the __folder__, not a single file)
   - Or _drag_ the folder onto the Atom icon in the Dock at the bottom of your screen (Mac)
-  - Or _drag_ the folder into the Atom window itself

 ???